 Altitude: 654 m asl

-Particularly interesting: Mötz belongs to the areas of the so-called “Yeniche", nomadic people in Europe!
-The Yeniche people were under way with their barrows in order to supply the population with goods and services such as broom-making and pan repairing.
+A further excursion destination near Mötz is Klamm Castle, surrounded by steep slopes on three sides.
+A short hike leads from the castle to the eponymous waterfall.
+Interesting: Mötz belongs to the areas of the "Yeniche", nomadic people.
+They were under way with their barrows in order to supply the population with goods and services such as broom-making and pan repairing.
 In the course of time the "Yeniche" language developed, which spread in the entire germanophone area.